 8 Microsoft Teams Best Practices for Seamless Governance

 Microsoft Teams has taken the modern workplace by storm.
 It has seamlessly bridged the well-loved office apps on local and online platforms.
-With this groundbreaking innovation a few years back, no wonder it was hailed as one of the largest and fastest-growing technologies across various industries.
-It has put the functionalities of a messenger, a PBX or cloud phone, and our favorite office productivity apps together in one environment.
+With this groundbreaking innovation a few years back, it is no wonder it was hailed as one of the largest and fastest-growing technologies across various industries.
+It has combined the functionalities of a messenger, a PBX or cloud phone, and our favorite office productivity apps in one environment.

 However, let’s face that regardless of 145 million Teams users across the globe, there are still some who have challenges in adopting it.
-One main reason these challenges persist is failing to implement Microsoft Teams’ best practices for governance.
+One main reason these challenges persist is the failure to implement Microsoft Teams’ best practices for governance.
 These common challenges are as follows:

-- Data Overload – This happens when an organization continuously collects, stores, and processes data without proper lifecycle terms, which proceeds to data access issues and mismanagement.
+- Data Overload occurs when an organization continuously collects, stores, and processes data without proper lifecycle terms, which leads to data access issues and mismanagement.

 - Disorganized Data Lifecycle and Compliance – This is the failure to identify which data or documents should be retained and to define the necessary actions according to the standards set by privacy laws.

-- Data Leakage – This is the result of not implementing various lifecycles and overlooking the assignment, usage, and sharing of guest accesses.
+- Data Leakage results from not implementing various lifecycles and overlooking the assignment, usage, and sharing of guest accesses.

 While these challenges sound very manageable, they eventually become backend nightmares if neglected.
 Give it a few months, and they will surely make a great stressor for your IT team.
 But whether you’re already experiencing these issues or are just starting to get the hang of Microsoft Teams, doing the best governance practices would address the struggles in adoption and eventually maximize the benefits of Microsoft teams—but where do you start?